Dick van de Kaa: Life and career

 From 1978 to 1987 he was part-time professor (Dutch: buitengewoon hoogleraar) of demography at the University of Amsterdam.
 Between 1987 and 1988 he was a regular professor.
 From 1988 to 1998 he was an unpaid regular professor.
 He was a professor of the Cleveringa chair (Dutch: bijzonder hoogleraar) at Leiden University from 1991 to 1992.
 He was vice president of the Netherlands Organisation for Scientific Research between 1988 and 1998.
 Van de Kaa was chairperson of the Sociaal Wetenschappelijke Raad of the Royal Netherlands Academy of Arts and Sciences between 1990 and 1996.

 Van de Kaa was elected a member of the Royal Netherlands Academy of Arts and Sciences in 1976.
 He was elected a member of the Academia Europaea in 1989.
 In 1991 he was made a Knight of the Order of the Netherlands Lion.
-He is an honorary fellow of the Netherlands Interdisciplinary Demographic Institute.
-Van de Kaa serves as member of council of Population Europe.
+He was an honorary fellow of the Netherlands Interdisciplinary Demographic Institute.
+Van de Kaa served as member of council of Population Europe.

+Van de Kaa died in The Hague on 22 May 2026, at the age of 93.